kvalle/writings/text-file-encodings.md

+---
+date: 2011-10-31
+title: Working with text encoding from the command line
+description: "Everyone has a horror story about text encoding.
+Fortunately, in many cases all you need is the command line and two simple commands: `file` and `iconv`."
+---

 # Working with text encoding from the command line

 Today I was faced with the follwing task: given a directory of files of various and unknown encodings, convert them all to UTF-8.